 We can not only help older people preserve a sense of identity and self-esteem by creating unique methods to integrate them into society through social events, but we can also tap into the wealth of knowledge and experience they possess, which is so important for the development of society

-These social issues at the age of 60 and above can be eradicated if we put effort to understand the social need of elderly people and try to fulfill their social need
+These social issues at the age of 60 and above can be eradicated if we put effort to understand the social need of elderly people and try to fulfil their social need

 How to get rid of the social problem faced by elderly people?